 I have wanted to be a veterinarian since my mother defined the word as "dog doctor" when I was 6 years old.
 Since high school, I have volunteered and worked as a technician in several veterinary clinics near Florence KY, where I grew up.
 I was a dog groomer while attending Thomas More College, where I received my bachelor's degree in biology and associate's degree in chemistry.
 I also worked for a summer at the Cincinnati Zoo.
 I attended veterinary school at Auburn University, and joined the Grady Veterinary Hospital family in 2016.
 I have special interests in emergency medicine and soft tissue surgery.

-I currently live in Florence with my boyfriend Kevin and two feline fur babies, Koda and Beau.
+I currently live in Florence with my husband Kevin and two feline fur babies, Koda and Beau.
 We enjoy camping, hiking, kayaking, reading, and traveling in our spare time.

 Dr. Jessica Brownfield, DVM